Draw on PDF MacBook for free and add quick notes. Use Preview or Smallpdf to highlight, sketch, and comment in minutes.

 If you want extra features like OCR, batch tools, or advanced editing, you can unlock them anytime with a Smallpdf Pro trial.
 For everyday markup, the free version is more than enough to help you work faster and stay organized on your MacBook.

-FAQs: How to Draw on a PDF on MacBook
+Want to Draw on PDF MacBook for Free?

 Can I draw on a PDF on MacBook for free?